DEVISHSHAJI/Predicting-House-Prices/README.md

 GitHub Repository:
 Create a GitHub repository and organize your code and documentation.
 Make sure to include the dataset, Jupyter Notebook or Python script, and a README file explaining the project.

 Remember to commit your changes regularly and write meaningful commit messages.
 This project provides a good foundation for learning and practicing various aspects of data science, from data exploration to model evaluation.
-Feel free to customize and expand upon it based on your interests and skill level.
+Feel free to customize and expand upon it based on your interests and skill level